 Sometimes a printer just won’t turn on.
 Check all of the connections.
 Is the cord firmly plugged into the wall outlet?
 Is the cord firmly pushed into the back of the printer?
 You might need to try a hardware reset of the printer back to its default settings.
 If it still won’t turn on, remove the power cord and let it rest for a little while or overnight.
 If it still won’t turn on, it’s probably time to get a new printer.

 What do you look for in a new printer?
-There are several options, which depend on your preferences and requirements:
+Check out our Buyers Guide to see what your options are.

 Of course, we can help you with your printer issues.
 Give us a call and give me a run-down of the symptoms.
 Do I think we can fix it in a reasonable amount of time?
 I’ll let you know before we schedule an appointment.
 If not, I’ll let you know that it’s probably time for a new one.